-Neighbourhood Plan NPPF December Adopted North Dorset Local Emerging Dorset Local Policy 2023 References Plan Policy Support Plan 2021-2038 - Policy Support POLICY BWKM 1 - SETTLEMENT BOUNDARY FOR BUCKHORN WESTON NPPF Para 70 (d) Policy 2 of the 2016 Plan.
+Neighbourhood Plan Policy NPPF 2023 References Adopted North Dorset Local Plan Policy Support Emerging Dorset Local Plan 2021-2038 - Policy Support POLICY BWKM 1 - SETTLEMENT BOUNDARY FOR BUCKHORN WESTON NPPF Para 69 (c) Policy 2 of the 2016 Plan.
 Policy 2 of the 2016 District- wide Local Plan removes settlement boundaries from smaller villages and invites Neighbourhood Plans to review and reinstate them where desired.
-DEV4 and DEV6 provides framework for development within neighbourhood plan development boundaries POLICY BWKM 2 - SETTLEMENT BOUNDARY FOR KINGTON MAGNA NPPF Para 70 (d) Policy 2 of the 2016 Plan removes settlement boundaries from smaller villages and invites Neighbourhood Plans to review and reinstate them where desired.
-DEV4 and DEV6 provides framework for development within neighbourhood plan development boundaries POLICY BWKM 3 - THE DESIGN AND FORM OF NEW DEVELOPMENT WITHIN SETTLEMENT BOUNDARIES NPPF Para 28, Para 116 (c) Para 124 (e), Para 129, Para 134, Para 135 and Para 136.
+DEV4 and DEV6 provides framework for development within neighbourhood plan development boundaries POLICY BWKM 2 - SETTLEMENT BOUNDARY FOR KINGTON MAGNA NPPF Para 69 (c) Policy 2 of the 2016 Plan removes settlement boundaries from smaller villages and invites Neighbourhood Plans to review and reinstate them where desired.
+DEV4 and DEV6 provides framework for development within neighbourhood plan development boundaries POLICY BWKM 3 - THE DESIGN AND FORM OF NEW DEVELOPMENT WITHIN SETTLEMENT BOUNDARIES NPPF Para 28, Para 112 (c) Para 120 (e), Para 125, Para 129, Para 130 and Para 131.
 Policy 7 of 2016 plan refers to support for the provision of design and infill policies in Neighbourhood Plans where Settlement Boundaries are restored.
 Policy 24 also refers to the importance of local design considerations.
-POLICY BWKM 4 - LOCAL HOUSING REQUIREMENTS NPPF Para 63-64 Policy 7 and Policy 8 of the 2016 Adopted Local Plan Part 1 refers to the importance of providing housing in the right mix, with the right housing types and sizes.
+POLICY BWKM 4 - LOCAL HOUSING REQUIREMENTS NPPF Para 62-63 Policy 7 and Policy 8 of the 2016 Adopted Local Plan Part 1 refers to the importance of providing housing in the right mix, with the right housing types and sizes.
 HOUS1 and HOUS2 provide framework for setting out local needs through Neighbourhood Plans.
-POLICY BWKM 5 - LIGHTING SCHEMES NPPF Para 191 (c) Policy 25 of the 2016 Adopted Local Plan seeks to protect people and wildlife from the effects of lighting on new development.
+POLICY BWKM 5 - LIGHTING SCHEMES NPPF Para 185 (c) Policy 25 of the 2016 Adopted Local Plan seeks to protect people and wildlife from the effects of lighting on new development.
 ENV11 policy on amenity addresses impacts from lighting.
-POLICY BWKM 6 - SUSTAINABLE AND ENERGY EFFICIENT BUILDINGS NPPF Para 157, Para 159 (b) and Para 160 Policy 3 in the 2016 Local Plan says that new development should reduce GHG emissions, seek to improve energy performance, and mitigate the impacts of climate change.
-ENV9 supports the achievement of high levels of environmental performance in buildings POLICY BWKM 7 - IMPORTANT GAPS NPPF Para 96 (c), 180(a) and (b) Policy 15 of the 2016 Local Plan seeks to protect and enhance ENV1 Green Infrastructure identified existing green infrastructure and to support provision of new green infrastructure in settlements and in the countryside to meet a range of recreational and biodiversity objectives.
+POLICY BWKM 6 - SUSTAINABLE AND ENERGY EFFICIENT BUILDINGS NPPF Para 152, Para 154 (b) and Para 155 Policy 3 in the 2016 Local Plan says that new development should reduce GHG emissions, seek to improve energy performance, and mitigate the impacts of climate change.
+ENV9 supports the achievement of high levels of environmental performance in buildings POLICY BWKM 7 - IMPORTANT GAPS NPPF Para 92 (c), 174(a) and (b) Policy 15 of the 2016 Local Plan seeks to protect and enhance ENV1 Green Infrastructure identified existing green infrastructure and to support provision of new green infrastructure in settlements and in the countryside to meet a range of recreational and biodiversity objectives.
 Policy 4 of the 2016 Local Plan seeks to ensure that Landscape Character is maintained through protection of identified landscape character features. in Neighbourhood Plans will form part of the Green Infrastructure Network.
 ENV4 says that all development should conserve and enhance the landscape.
-POLICY BWKM 8 - LOCAL GREEN SPACE NPPF Para 105- 107 Policy 15 of the 2016 Adopted Local Plan Part 1 supports the designation of Local Green Space.
+POLICY BWKM 8 - LOCAL GREEN SPACE NPPF Para 101- 103 Policy 15 of the 2016 Adopted Local Plan Part 1 supports the designation of Local Green Space.
 ENV1 Green Infrastructure identified in Neighbourhood Plans will form part of the Green Infrastructure Network